AdobeDocs/experience-platform.en/help/segmentation/ui/prospect-audience.md

 ---
 title: Prospect Audiences
-description: Learn how to create and use prospect audiences to gather information about your
+description: Learn how to create and use prospect audiences to target unknown customers using third-party information.
 type: Documentation
 badge: "Beta"
 ---